CompAndSave/hugo-decap-cas/content/posts/plan-the-best-4th-of-july-get-together-using-your-printer.md

 ### DIY Invites and Décor for Independence Day

 Here's some words to put on your invitation: Life, Liberty and the Pursuit of Hamburgers!
 Or you can also go with a more standard: Join us for some fun, food and fireworks.
 It just depends on the type of party you're planning!
-Luckily, we have some fun and free patriotic [4th of July invitation templates ](https://www.greetingsisland.com/invitations/holidays/4th-of-july)and[ printables](https://www.hooverwebdesign.com/4th-of-july-free-printable-invitations.html) below.
+Luckily, we have some fun and free patriotic [4th of July invitation templates](https://www.greetingsisland.com/invitations/holidays/4th-of-july)and[ printables](https://www.hooverwebdesign.com/4th-of-july-free-printable-invitations.html) below.

 Then where are a whole lot of other printable ideas to get into the whole spirit of this patriotic observance: